Shanghai–Nanjing railway

 The Shanghai–Nanjing or Huning Railway is a railway in China running from Shanghai to Nanjing, capital of Jiangsu province.
 The railway is about 307 km long.
 The Huning line is one of the busiest in China.

-The Shanghai–Nanjing intercity railway runs along the same route, but on parallel tracks.
+The Shanghai–Nanjing intercity railway runs along the same route, but on separate tracks.

 Its Chinese name is derived from the character abbreviations Hù (s 沪, t 滬) for Shanghai and Níng (s 宁, t 寧) for Nanjing.